ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_windows.rst

 Windows facts
 -------------

-Ansible gathers facts from Windows in a similar manner to other POSIX hosts but due with some differences.
-Some facts may be in a different format to be backwards compatible or may not be available at all.
+Ansible gathers facts from Windows in a similar manner to other POSIX hosts but with some differences.
+Some facts may be in a different format for backwards compatibility or may not be available at all.

 To see the facts that Ansible gathers from Windows hosts, run the ``setup`` module.